jamieqianhui/jamieqianhui.github.io/_posts/2021-05-08-HackerRank-Practice-Answers.markdown

 ---
 layout: post
-title:  "Answers to HackerRank Practice Qns on SQL"
+title:  "Answers to HackerRank Practice Questions on SQL"
 date:   2021-05-08 17:01:36 +0800
-categories: SQL
+categories: MySQL
 ---
-Documenting the answers to the practice questions which I have successfully completed on HackerRank.
+Documenting the answers to the practice questions which I have successfully completed on **HackerRank**.
 If you have not heard of HackerRank, it is a leading technical assessment platform used by hiring companies to conduct online coding Tests and interviews aiming to choose the best among coding talents.
-Check out this blog post for the answers to the `SQL` Category on Basic Select!
+Check out this blog post for the answers to the **`SQL`** Category on Basic Select!

 {: class="table-of-content"}